flanagancd68/talmidimway/content/commentary/gospels/GB4/2022-01-26-39-triumphal-entry-i/index.en.md

 ---
-title: 39.
-Triumphal Entry I
+title: Triumphal Entry
 author: chris_flanagan
 date: '2022-01-26'
-slug: 39-triumphal-entry-i
+slug: 39-triumphal-entry-
 categories:
   - Gospel Backgrounds
 tags:
   - matthew 21
-linktitle: 39 Triumphal Entry I
+linktitle: 39 Triumphal Entry
-subtitle: ''
+subtitle: 'Gospel Backgrounds 39'
-summary: 'In this lesson, we will examine the first part of Palm Sunday as recorded in all four Gospels.'
+summary: 'In this lesson, we will examine the events of Palm Sunday as recorded in all four Gospels.'
 authors: []
 lastmod: '2022-01-11T16:41:23-06:00'
 featured: no
 type: book
-weight: ~
+weight: 390
 ---
 {{< toc hide_on="xl" >}}